AsyaYeromina/kottans-frontend/README.md

 - The course was more like a repetition of previously used knowledge about `git remore` commands, `push`, `pull`, `fetch`.
 - Now the difference between `pull` and `fetch` seems more clear to me. (`fetch` + `merge` = `pull`) I learned a lot of new commands for viewing repo history which are useful for collaboration.
-- I think I'll use such commands ():
+- I think I'll use such commands:
   - `git shortlog` for showing all contributors of a repo.
   - `git log --grep=<someword>` search by keyword in the commit messages.
   - `git log --author=<Authorname>` search by author